gottacatchenall/ms_dispersal_diffusion_approximation/manuscript.md

 # Introduction

-Human activity is rapidly altering our planet, leaving Earth's habitats fragmented and patchy.
-Understanding the effects of this change on ecological processes remains a fundamental goal of landscape ecology.
+Human activity is leaving Earth's "natural" habitats fragmented and patchy.
+Understanding how this change in landscape structure affects ecological processes remains a fundamental goal of landscape ecology.
 It us well understood that landscape structure influences ecosystem processes [@cite] and that promoting landscape connectivity can mitigate the negative effects of habitat loss on ecosystem functioning [@resascoMetaanalysisDecadeTesting2019].